dd-ix/website-content/content/text_blocks/peering.policy.en.md

 non-commercial and open platform, we are available to all organizations and providers for multilateral exchange of internet traffic.

-The IXP is operated by passionately committed people within the DD-IX e.V.
+The IXP is operated by passionately committed people within the DD-IX e.V. i.G.
-The DD-IX e.V. is a registered association under German law.
+The DD-IX e.V. i.G. is a registered association under German law.

 ## Requirements